nss-day-cohort-52/exomine-banzai-dragons/README.md

 main.js - Responsible for rendering all of our HTML on page load as well as when listening for customEvents that were dispatched during a state change

-Exomine.js - Responsible for declaring and exporting our Exomine() function that generated all of the HTML.
-It also listened for the purchase button click event
+Exomine.js - Responsible for declaring and exporting our Exomine() function that generates all of the HTML.
+It also listens for the purchase button click event

 Colonies.js - Responsible for declaring and exporting our Colony() function that generated the name of each colony on the page in a dynamic way